 Trust: Trust is essential in any relationship.
 With a level of trust with your students, they are more apt to be attentive and more willing to participate in the class activities.
 To help build a level of trust, you should be aware of your student`s culture.
 You don`t necessarily have to be a part of it, but rather just understanding of it.
 Know what to expect and what is expected.
 A great and easy way to gain trust is being open with your students.
 Try sharing a part of yourself with them.
 It will help them see you as a person and not just their teacher.

 Laughter: Everyone loves a good laugh, and your students are no different.
-People generally have automatic level of trust when they see a person can smile and laugh with them, and it helps people relax.
+People generally have an automatic level of trust when they see a person can smile and laugh with them, and it helps people relax.
 When laughter is involved, it automatically demonstrates the class will not be boring and dragging on.
-As we will of course have serious times, breaking up a classroom with laughter will change everything in the classroom.
+As we will, of course, have serious times, breaking up a classroom with laughter will change everything in the classroom.
 Science has shown that laughter reduces levels of stress hormones in individuals, making it a great reason and way to aid in building your rapport.